yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

  .. rubric:: Evaluating the SDK Embedded Linux System
     :name: evaluating-the-sdk-embedded-linux-system

-If you’re a hands on person, reading documentation and looking at presentations gets old fast.
+If you're a hands on person, reading documentation and looking at presentations gets old fast.
 So, if you want to see an example of what you can build with the SDK and actually hold it in your hands and play with it (or show it to someone else that needs help understanding what you want to do with it), with minimal effort, you can simply run the SDK Embedded Linux System on a supported :ref:`Hardware platform
 <release-specific-supported-platforms-and-versions>`.
 This will allow you to poke and prod and interact.
-It’s a powerful way to get the imagination active and engaged.
+It's a powerful way to get the imagination active and engaged.

 .. ifconfig:: CONFIG_sdk in ('SITARA')

-    If you’ve recently purchased a TI EVM or Starterkit, it should have came with a SD card with the SDK on it.
+    If you've recently purchased a TI EVM or Starterkit, it should have came with a SD card with the SDK on it.
 If that is the case, simply plug the card in, boot it up, and let your imagination run wild.
-However, if you’re like us and the boards you are given never have all of the stuff they came with, or if you purchased a
+However, if you're like us and the boards you are given never have all of the stuff they came with, or if you purchased a
     `Beaglebone <http://beagleboard.org/Products/BeagleBone>`__ or
     `Beaglebone